Alphy-Ototo/Capstone_Project/README.md

 ## Swire Coca-Cola Cart Abandonment Analysis

-This repository showcases my individual exploratory data analysis and modeling work for the Swire Coca-Cola Cart Abandonment Case Competition (MSBA Capstone 2025).
+### MSBA Capstone

 The goal of this project is to understand customer behavior on Swire Coca-Cola’s MyCoke360 ordering platform and develop a predictive model to identify which customers are most likely to abandon their carts, enabling targeted outreach to recover lost revenue from cart abandonment.

 #### Business Problem

 Swire Coca-Cola is experiencing cases of customers failing to complete their purchases and abandoning their carts, which potentially  leads to lost revenue and operational inefficiencies, and may signal deeper issues such as pricing concerns or customer dissatisfaction.
+Understanding why abandonment occurs and predicting which customers are likely to abandon their carts allows Swire to implement more effective recovery and engagement strategies.

 This project aims to:
 - Understand behavioral and operational factors contributing to abandonment
-- Engineer features from event logs, order data, and operational schedules
+- Engineer features from Google Analytics, operations, product, and customer data
 - Build a calibrated predictive model to estimate purchase likelihood
 - Design a profit-optimized threshold for decision-making